Bed Bug Extermination

 Then, a professional will place thermometers around your home.
 These are used to regulate and maintain the heat to the desired range.
 Typical heat treatments will maintain a temperature somewhere between 113 to 135 degrees Fahrenheit.

-Once a desired temperature is reached, bed bug extermination Charlotte NC technicians typically rotate belongings so that every area of the room is exposed to the heat.
-If you have a serious bed bug issue, professionals might spray insecticides into small crevices throughout the heat treatment.
+Once a desired temperature is reached, our technicians typically rotate belongings so that every area of the room is exposed to the heat.
+If you have a serious bed bug issue, we might spray insecticides into small crevices throughout the heat treatment as well.

 After a few hours, the heat is slowly turned down.
 Once the temperature is returned to an average household temperature, professionals will inspect and sanitize the home.
 Then, homeowners and pets are allowed to reenter.